 The following tables summarize our financial and other data.
 We have derived the summary statement of operations data for the years ended December 31, 2018 and 2019 from our audited financial statements included elsewhere in this prospectus.
 We have derived the statement of operations data for the nine months ended September 30, 2019 and 2020, and the balance sheet data as of September 30, 2020 from our unaudited interim financial statements and related notes included elsewhere in this prospectus.
-Our unaudited interim financial statements and related notes included elsewhere in the United States (GAAP), on the same basis as our audited financial statements and include, in the opinion of management, all adjustments, consisting of normal recurring adjustments, that are necessary for the fair presentation of the financial information set forth in those financial statements.
-Our historical results are not necessarily indicative of the results that may be expected in the future, and our interim results are not necessarily indicative of the results that may be expected in the future, and our interim results are not necessarily indicative of the results of Financial Condition and Results of Operations" and "Selected Financial Data" and our financial statements and related notes included elsewhere in this prospectus.
+Our unaudited interim financial statements were prepared in accordance with generally accepted accounting principles in the United States (GAAP), on the same basis as our audited financial statements and include, in the opinion of management, all adjustments, consisting of normal recurring adjustments, that are necessary for the fair presentation of the financial information set forth in those financial statements.
+Our historical results are not necessarily indicative of the results that may be expected in the future, and our interim results are not necessarily indicative of our results for the full fiscal year.
+The following summary financial and other data should be read in conjunction with the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Selected Financial Data" and our financial statements and related notes included elsewhere in this prospectus.